To get started, use the steps outlined in this article.

 WaterlooWorks is a platform used by students to apply for jobs, book interviews, and several resources /platforms for finding jobs even outside the co-op term.

-Contact our CEE Hub for answers to general co-op/career questions.
+Contact the Co-op & Experiential Education Hub for answers to general co-op/career questions.

 - In person: TC ground floor